We all know that stress is the silent killer.

 3. Dysregulated Sleep

-Normally, stress hormones will rise throughout the night, spike in the morning (to wake you up), stay in the middle range throughout the day, raise whenever you face an immediate stress (like exercising), and drop down in the evening.
+When the stress hormones get out of hand and produce energy for you, you fall out of your normal circadian rhythm.
+This is the “clock” that your body instinctively runs on.
+Normally, stress hormones will rise throughout the night, then spike in the morning (to wake you up).
+After that, they stay in the middle range throughout the day, raise whenever you face an immediate stress (like exercising) and drop back down in the evening.

 But when you’re low on the health spectrum, this pattern changes.

 Instead of spiking in the morning, you might have elevated stress hormones in the evening, when you’re supposed to be winding down.
 This leaves you feeling “wired and tired” — exhausted but unable to sleep.